fdescollonges/wwsNodes/README.md

 #### wwsSend
 Send a message to one or all spaces
 Choose to send the incoming payload in all spaces or choose one space in the list

+#### wwsReceive
+Receive a message from Watson Work Services
+Manage the Webhook subscription and the messages reception

 ### Usage
 To be used with Node-RED

 ### Developing
 Under development